farisduda/Faris-Cakal-devops-mentorship/task-13/task-13.md

 In this lab we will look at extending our existing CodePipeline to include a manual approval step before deploying to a production server.

-I have updated CloudFormation template, and then added additional CodeDeploy deployment group.

 Our current pipeline looks like this: